yumdmb/hotel-smarttrack/docs/DEVELOPER_GUIDE.md

 ## OSGi Bundle Verification

 Each business module is an OSGi bundle.
+The `maven-bundle-plugin` generates manifests during build to enforce module boundaries.

+**What OSGi Does**:

+- ✅ Validates that modules only import declared dependencies
+- ✅ Prevents circular dependencies between components
+- ✅ Enforces encapsulation (implementations are private)
+- ✅ Provides IDE support for module boundaries
+- ❌ NOT used as a runtime container (app runs in Spring Boot)

-Verify the manifest:
+**Verify the manifest**:

 ```powershell
 # Extract and view MANIFEST.MF